imkevinxu/learnflask/README.md

 In case something's not working after pulling, try one of these:

-    workon learnflask                                                 # makes sure you're in the right virtual environment pip install -r requirements.txt                                   # makes sure python packages are up to date python manage.py migrate learnflask_app                           # makes sure database schema is migrated
+    workon learnflask                                                 # makes sure you're in the right virtual environment source .env                                                       # makes sure your local environment variables are setup pip install -r requirements.txt                                   # makes sure python packages are up to date python manage.py migrate learnflask_app                           # makes sure database schema is migrated